captain-shrugging-pants/scatter-explorer/README.md

 - #### Dataframe containing various quantities to be plotted / annotated.
 An appropriate dataframe containing various quantities of interest for plotting purposes should be present in the ```sample_data``` folder.
-As a trial, demo_dataframe.csv is the dataset uploaded for this purpose.
+As a trial, ```sample_data/demo_dataframe.csv``` is the dataset uploaded for this purpose.

+- #### Bonus -
-Users can specify the axes to be log / linear, colorcode the scatterplot with custom values, etc.
+Users can specify the x and y axes to be log / linear, color-code the scatterplot with custom values, etc.

+More to come!